Example Data & Tools

 ))

-Download the Example Datasets
+Download the Datasets

-For this tutorial, you’ll work with two versions of the Palmer Penguins data:
+Download both versions of the Palmer Penguins data:

 Download Clean Data